yasirkula/UnitySimpleInput/Plugins/SimpleInput/README.txt

 - AxisInputRotateGesture: provides axis input while rotate gesture is performed with two pointers on a RectTransform
 - AxisInputSwipeGesture: provides axis input while a pointer is swiped by a specified amount on a RectTransform
 - Dpad: provides -1, 0 or 1 as axis input for x and y axes while the Dpad is held down; works similar to joystick Dpads
 - Joystick: a standard on-screen joystick input.
-If Is Dynamic Joystick is selected, joystick only appears while a pointer touches the screen.
-Dynamic Joystick Movement Area specifies the zone that the dynamic joystick can appear in (leave blank to use the whole canvas)
+If "Is Dynamic Joystick" is selected, joystick only appears while a pointer touches the screen.
+"Dynamic Joystick Movement Area" specifies the zone that the dynamic joystick can appear in (leave blank to use the whole canvas).
+If "Can Follow Pointer" is selected, joystick will follow the cursor when cursor's distance to the joystick is greater than the radius
 - SteeringWheel: provides axis input while the wheel is rotated (by far, the most fun input method to play with =') )
 - Touchpad: provides axis input while a pointer is dragged on a RectTransform